 Campbell played 49 games as a midfielder with the Terps from 1992-96.
 He lettered on three teams that reached the NCAA Round of 16 in 1994,1995 and 1996.

 Campbell holds a USSF National “A” coaching license.
 He played for Derby County F.C. youth team and was a member of the England U-18 Schoolboy National Pool before arriving in the U.S. on a full athletic scholarship to the University of Maryland.

 In 1998, he married Nicole Lefcourt, a 1995 Maryland graduate and gymnastic standout for the Terrapins.
-The couple has a daughter, Danielle (12), and son, Ryan (10).
+The couple has a daughter, Danielle, and a son, Ryan.
 They currently reside in Ellicott City, Md.